 I’d love to hear in the comment section, below.
 I appreciate my readers as well as the writing community.
 To show that appreciation, I use Comment Luv.
 Just leave a comment below and your latest post will get a link next to it.
 Thank you!

 I am an author, writer, and speaker and homeschooling mom of 3.
 Since doctors diagnosed my husband, Dan with stage IV lung cancer in 2012, I’ve focused my writing and speaking on helping cancer patients and their families advocate for themselves and live life to the fullest, in spite of their illness.
-One of my SMART goals is to help people face cancer with grace.
+My goal is to help people face cancer with grace.
+My books are available at Amazon.com: